sergentserg/PokeTeams/readme.md

 ## Description

-Full Stack application that allows users to create Pokemon teams.
-Makes use of the PokeAPI https://pokeapi.co/ for Pokemon data and the PokeTeams API for user accounts and other things.
+Full Stack application located at https://poketeams.xyz that allows users to create Pokemon teams.
+Makes use of the public [PokeAPI](https://pokeapi.co/) for Pokemon data and the [PokeTeams API](https://poketeams.xyz/api/v1) for user accounts and other things.

 ## PokeTeams API

-The API for this website is located at https://pokeapi.us/api/v1.
+The API for this website is located at https://poketeams.xyz/api/v1.
 It's a private API that I developed by folowing a tutorial on Udemy, but you can see the documentation there.

 If you wish to fork this, be sure to rename the `config.env.env` file to `config.env` and populate with the values of your choice.